Horizontal constraint on dragged lyrics, please

 Regarding UX: Isn't it logical that users would overwhelmingly want to constrain x when dragging a lyricule, so why not make that the default?
 Or allow that as the preferrred behavior.
 Same with chord symbols, chord diagrams.

-If lyrics, chord symbols and chord diagrams were in x-constrained "lanes" I would have to use a modifier key for most position editing, and as a Mac user I wouldn't have to remember to use Cmd instead of Shift.
+If lyrics, chord symbols and chord diagrams were in x-constrained "lanes" I wouldn't have to use a modifier key for most position editing, and as a Mac user I wouldn't have to remember to use Cmd instead of Shift.

 scorster